fjankowsk/scatfit/README.md

   --fscrunch factor     Integrate this many frequency channels. (default: 256) --tscrunch factor     Integrate this many time samples. (default: 1) --fast                Enable fast processing.
-This reduces the number of MCMC steps drastically. (default: False) --fitrange value      Consider only the central +- 'value' milliseconds of data around the burst's peak in the fit.
+This reduces the number of MCMC steps drastically. (default: False) --fitrange start end  Consider only this time range of data in the fit.
+Increase the region for wide or highly-scattered bursts.
-                        Increase this value for wide or highly-scattered bursts. (default: 200.0) --fitscatindex        Fit the scattering times and determine the scattering index. (default: False) --smodel {unscattered,scattered_isotropic_analytic,scattered_isotropic_convolving,scattered_isotropic_bandintegrated,scattered_isotropic_afb_instrumental,scattered_isotropic_dfb_instrumental}
+                        Ensure that most of the scattering tail is included in the fit. (default: [-200.0, 200.0]) --fitscatindex        Fit the scattering times and determine the scattering index. (default: False) --smodel {unscattered,scattered_isotropic_analytic,scattered_isotropic_convolving,scattered_isotropic_bandintegrated,scattered_isotropic_afb_instrumental,scattered_isotropic_dfb_instrumental}
                         Use the specified scattering model. (default: scattered_isotropic_analytic)